Australia

 Calendar

-JCU will be transitioning fully to a trimester system (three academic semesters in one calendar year) in 2025.
+JCU has transitioned to a trimester system (three academic semesters in one calendar year) in 2025.
 Please see their website to find more details about the Academic Calendar and check the trimesters specifically.

 For those who are going there in the SLU spring semester, check their Trimester 1 dates (generally late January to late April).
 For those who are going there in the SLU fall semester, check their Trimester 3 dates (generally mid-September to mid-December).